Clinical Nutrition Student Handbook

 Adjunct Assistant Professor

 After practicing dentistry for twelve years, Dr. Gerweck became a certified chef and registered dietitian.
 She has taught nutrition at the New England Culinary Institute, University of New Hampshire, and University of Nevada medical school.
-At NYIT, Dr. Gerweck teaches Nutrition Pathophysiology I & II and Nutrition Pharmacology in our graduate program Introductory Nutrition in our undergraduate program.
+At NYIT, Dr. Gerweck teaches Nutrition Pathophysiology I & II and Nutrition Pharmacology in our graduate program, and Introductory Nutrition in our undergraduate program.

 Somdat Mahabir, PhD, MPH